 Question from a reader:

 Is God both man and woman combined?
-Is he my heavenly father and mother?
+Is He my heavenly father and mother?
 Are women made in God’s image?
-Are man and woman joined in marriage a more complete or closer image of God?
+Are a man and a woman joined in marriage a more complete or closer image of God?

 Of course, females are fully able to relate to God as easily as males because they are equally created in God’s image, and God knows all (and best).

 After creating everything, including males and females, God (the trinity) saw that it was very good (Genesis 1:31).
 He could have made humans of only one sex, or created an infinite number of sexes, but He specifically created two sexes to represent and bear His image.
 Males and females each individually bear the image of God.
 A husband and wife before their marriage bear the image of God in singleness and once married bear the image of God in their marriage, though because God is reflected in both masculinity and femininity, the husband and wife together may demonstrate a fuller picture of God than either of them did before the marriage.
 However, this should not be seen as a poor reflection on singles.
 If marriage led humanity into greater likeness of God, Scripture would not uplift singleness as an honorable lifestyle choice with certain advantages (1 Corinthians 7:8).

 It is both fascinating and encouraging to realize that the different strengths of males and females are equally fashioned (though fallen) from the image of a perfect God.
 May men be men and women be women, and may we work together to reflect His glory.

 Julia (Stager) Mayo holds a Master of Arts in Biblical and Theological Studies from Western Seminary, where she works as an administrative assistant.
 She was previously part of the Eternal Perspective Ministries staff, and still does occasional research work for Randy Alcorn.